Contents:

 Internships are short-term positions that provide practical experience in a particular field.
 Internships can last from a few to several months and provide an opportunity to gain hands-on experience and industry knowledge.
 For those with learning difficulties or disabilities, supported internships are also available.

 You can find STEM internships on websites such as Grad Cracker or by reaching out to companies directly.
-Our placement year article offers further details on how to find and apply for these opportunities.

 School leaver’s programmes